Kakaby/LLM-Based-Chatbot-for-CBT-Therapy/README.md

 - No Treatment Plan Management or Progress Tracking

 ## Proposed System Architecture
-To move from a PoC to a clinically viable product, the following features and architectural considerations would be required
+To move from a PoC to a clinically viable product, more features and architectural considerations would be required, click here to check out the **Proposed System Architecture** .